Christ the Teacher Institute for Education

 The Hendrickson Institute for Ethical Leadership

 The Hendrickson Institute for Ethical Leadership is committed to developing emerging and current leaders to live lives of ethical leadership and service, and serves as a forum for the exploration of ethical issues.
-Through the tremendous generosity and vision of Bill ‘39 and Jean Hendrickson, Saint Mary’s University of Minnesota created the Tomorrow’s Leaders scholarship program.
-Currently, the university has 17 named and endowed Tomorrow’s Leaders scholarships that serve over 60 Saint Mary’s students.
+Through the tremendous generosity and vision of Bill ‘39 and Jean Hendrickson, Saint Mary’s University of Minnesota created the Tomorrow’s Leaders university and high school scholarship programs.
+Currently, the university scholarship has 17 named and endowed scholarships that serve over 60 Saint Mary’s students.
 Students agree to commit to a lifestyle characterized by good character, scholarship and service to the community.

 In 1994, the institute was created.
-Currently it offers a variety of programming to develop creative, ethical and globally oriented leaders at the College and the Schools of Graduate and Professional Programs.
+Currently it offers a variety of programming to develop creative, ethical and globally oriented leaders.
 The annual Hendrickson Forum recognizes ethical leaders with an annual award and features renowned speakers to address the Twin Cities community about topics related to ethical leadership, locally and around the globe.
+A partnership with the Minnesota Trade Office provides the opportunity for the Twin Cities and Saint Mary’s communities to attend programs that focus on international business, such as the export process and contract negotiation.
+The Under-Told Stories Project (UTS) featured on PBS, produces international journalism and engages the Saint Mary’s’ community to reflect on the world’s under-reported news stories.
 The Hendrickson Grants Program allows Saint Mary’s Schools of Graduate and Professional Program’s faculty, students and staff to enact proposals that promote ethical leadership, moral reflection and dialogue.
+The Business Leadership Breakfast series, in partnership with Lurie Besikof Lapidus & Company, LLP, is a monthly breakfast forum for business leaders to learn and explore a variety of dynamics impacting leadership.

 The Kabara Institute for Entrepreneurial Studies